Online marketplace OfferUp raises $120M, acquires top competitor letgo – TechCrunch

 “Letgo and OfferUp have always shared the same core vision for how large America’s secondhand economy can become — harnessing tech innovation to bring about an extraordinarily positive impact on consumers’ wallets and also on the environment,” said letgo co-founder Alec Oxenford.
 “Bringing our apps together moves us much closer to that vision,” he added.

+In addition to the COVID-19 crisis, OfferUp may have needed to merge to scale and compete with the marketplace giants.
+User growth was slowing, for instance — the userbase was 42 million annual users in 2018 that only grew to 44 million in 2019.
+Presumably, slower revenue growth had followed.
+(Huzar declined to speak to current revenue and valuation.)

+A combination of OfferUp and letgo could help to strengthen numbers outside of coastal cities, like Seattle, L.A., and Miami, where OfferUp was historically strong.
+Letgo was stronger in other parts of the country, like the Midwest, Huzar says.
+OfferUp will also bring its shipping business to letgo, which could be particularly helpful now as people are looking to sell household items for extra cash.

 The deal is still subject to regulatory approval.
-If given, the combined businesses will be operated by OfferUp, headquartered in Bellevue, Washington.
-Huzar will continue to be CEO of OfferUp and Chairman of the Board.
-Oxenford, meanwhile, will join the Board and serve as a senior advisor to OLX Group and Prosus.
+If given, the combined businesses will be operated by OfferUp, headquartered in Bellevue, Wash.
+Huzar will continue to be CEO of OfferUp and chairman of the board.
+Oxenford, meanwhile, will join the board and serve as a senior advisor to OLX Group and Prosus.

 Because the deal is still in the process of closing, the companies can’t speak to any team changes, including potential layoffs as a result of overlapping positions or other redundancies, we’re told.